RuedigerMoeller/kontraktor/README.md

     }
 ```

-Kontrakor internally uses a high performance queue implementation of the Jaq-In-A-Box project and can pass
+Kontrakor internally uses a high performance bounded queue implementation of the Jaq-In-A-Box project and can pass
 9 million messages per second (on i7 laptop, method with 3 arguments passed) up to 15 million on decent hardware.

 [documentation+maven still undone]